 4. Start early

-Contact your insurance broker 90 days before your renewal date and start working with them to get your application/renewal documents together and ask your broker what their renewal strategy will be for this renewal.
+Contact your insurance broker 90 days before your renewal date and start working with them to get your application and renewal documents together.
+Ask your broker what their renewal strategy will be for this renewal.

 6. Get your hands dirty

-No matter how good your broker is they will never know your business as well as you do.
-That being the case, how can he be expected to communicate your organization’s risk effectively to the insurance market?
-Work together.
-Your broker can add a lot of guidance and value but you are your organization’s best salesman!
+No matter how good your broker is, they will never know your business as well as you do.
+That being the case, how can they be expected to communicate your organization’s risk effectively to the insurance market?
+Work together with them.
+Your broker can add a lot of guidance and value, but you are your organization’s best salesperson!

 7. Make it personal